uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 You can iterate over elements by using:

 1.  the basic building blocks in R (for loops, while loops...), or
-2.  the `apply` function family, or
+2.  the `apply` function family from base R, or
 3.  the purrr functions.

 Here is an example of a for loop: